MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-font-packages.md

 The interactive font is used for items that trigger action, such as buttons.
 Consider using your content font with a bold or semibold style.

 Create your own font packages
-In the SharePoint brand center, a brand manager will be able to create custom font packages for your organization.
-These font packages will be available in the Change the Look experience for site owners and Viva Connections operators to apply to their sites and experiences.
+In the SharePoint brand center, a brand manager is able to create custom font packages for your organization.
+These font packages are available in the Change the Look experience for site owners and Viva Connections operators to apply to their sites and experiences.

 > [!NOTE]
 > To create a custom font package, you must upload your organization’s fonts to the brand fonts library.

 Visit the SharePoint or Viva Connections branding experiences and select **New Font Package**

 **Step 1**: Select display and content fonts using the font families visible in your Brand fonts library.
-You can select up to 2 different font families, you can select the same font family for both display and content fonts if desired.
+You can select up to two different font families, you can select the same font family for both display and content fonts if desired.

-**Step 2**: Select your font family and font style for each of the 4 font slot mappings.
+**Step 2**: Select your font family and font style for each of the four font slot mappings.

 **Step 3**: Name your font package and preview in different experiences.
 Determine the Visible setting for your font package.